SonamGadkari/project-management-knowledge-areas/docs/Project Human Resource Management/Resources management plan.md

 # Testing: Responsibility Accountability Consultation Informed Chart(RACI).

-R = responsibility
+R = Responsibility
-A = accountability, only one A per task
+A = Accountability, only one A per task
 C = consultation
 I = informed